-New England Journal of Medicine OCTOBER 17, 2019
+The New England Journal of Medicine October 17, 2019

 Ticagrelor or Prasugrel in Patients with Acute Coronary Syndromes

-Stefanie Schüpke, Franz-Josef Neumann, Massimiliano Menichelli, et al.
+Stefanie Schüpke, Franz-Josef Neumann, Maurizio Menichelli, et al. (ISAR-REACT 5 Trial Investigators)

 Bottom Line

-In patients with acute coronary syndrome undergoing a planned invasive strategy, prasugrel was found to be superior to ticagrelor in reducing the composite endpoint of death, myocardial infarction, or stroke at one year without increasing the risk of major bleeding.
+In patients with acute coronary syndromes planned for an invasive strategy, prasugrel was superior to ticagrelor in reducing the composite rate of death, myocardial infarction, or stroke at 1 year without significantly increasing the risk of major bleeding.

 Key Findings